 For the list of all available options, run

-option, or see the
+option, or see section

 Intel® MPI Library Developer Reference

 are interchangeable.
 However, you are recommended to use the

 You can specify all

 options with the

 command detects if the MPI job is submitted from within a session allocated using a job scheduler like PBS Pro* or LSF*.
 Thus, you are recommended to use